Joseroman12/nperrin/data/meetup/index.md

 pre-title: Index
 title: Meetup
 url: /meetup
-description: 'Resume of some meetups or events I had at some time, and future ones'
+description: Resume of some meetups or events I had at some time, and future ones
 date: 2019/07/24
 ---